Sewing instructions for women’s suit style jacket:

 - description of the content of the sewing instructions,

-- sewing wristband or cuff, collar and inserting zip (no facing),
+- sewing cuffs or wristbands, collar and zipper (no facing),

-- sewing wristband or cuff, collar and inserting zip (with facing)
+- sewing cuffs or wristbands, collar and zipper (facing),

 - lining the hem.

-Description of the conten of the sewing instructions
+Description of the content of the sewing instructions

 The curved sleeve is made from two separate pieces while the normal sleeve is made from one.